ariaghora/ariaghora.github.io/src/notes/20200121-dl-is-not-the-future/index.md

 # Inability to explain its own decision

+> **update on 2023-08-17:** as the rise of AI model like ChatGPT, I think this point is losing its stance

 If you have ever watched Psycho-Pass anime (No?
 What are you doing?
 Go watch it!) you will see an example an idealized AI-assisted law enforcement system.
 A group of police officers are equipped with an AI-powered gun, called [the dominator](https://psychopass.fandom.com/wiki/The_Dominator).

 > When the Dominator is aimed at a target, it continuously reads and sends psychological data ‒ the individual's [Psycho-Pass](https://psychopass.fandom.com/wiki/Psycho-Pass) ‒ which it sends to the Sibyl System for calculation of their [Crime Coefficient](https://psychopass.fandom.com/wiki/Crime_Coefficient_(Index)).
 When this value exceeds a certain level, one indicating that the target is mentally unstable and likely to commit a violent crime, the gun will be operable.
 If the level does not exceed such levels, the muzzle will not open and a safety device will be activated to prevent the user from pulling the gun's trigger. ...